system-transparency/system-transparency/README.md

 OS packages can be created and managed with the _stmgr_ tool.
 Source code of stmgr: https://github.com/system-transparency/stmgr/tree/main/tools/stmgr

-Once you have an OS kernel & initramfs containing the userspace and optionally a tboot kernel and appropriate ACM for TXT create an OS package out of it:
+Once you have an OS kernel & initramfs containing the userspace, create an OS package out of it:
 ``` bash
 # Create a new OS package
 stmgr ospkg create -kernel=<your_OS_kernel> -initramfs=<your_OS_initramfs>